mkalam-alami/rwnd/README.md

 ## API

-To run properly the HTML must contain 2 elements with specific IDs (unless configured otherwise):
+Before launching a game, the page must contain 2 HTML elements with specific IDs (unless configured otherwise):

 * `rwnd-menu`: The location of the menu.
 * `rwnd-step`: The location of the story.